Ten examples to set image by CSS background image property

 Displaying background image with transparency or opacity

-While there is no property to set transparent images set in the background by CSS, you may either use Photoshop or some other tool to make images transparent.
+While there is no property to set transparent images in the background by CSS, you may either use Photoshop or some other tool to make images transparent.

-In CSS, one of the ways can be using the background with linear-gradient and using RGB there that allows setting the opacity.
+In CSS, one of the ways can be using the background with linear-gradient and using RGB that allows setting the opacity.

 The following example demonstrates how you can do that:

-background: -moz-linear-gradient(top, rgba(202,215,219,0.8) 0%, rgba(255,255,255,0.7) 100%), url("images/motoway.jpg"); |
+background: -moz-linear-gradient(top, rgba(202,215,219,0.8) 0%, rgba(255,255,255,0.7) 100%), url("images/motoway.jpg");

-background: linear-gradient(to top, rgba(202,215,219,0.8) 0%,rgba(255,255,255,0.7) 100%), url("images/motoway.jpg" repeat 0 0); |
+background: linear-gradient(to top, rgba(202,215,219,0.8) 0%,rgba(255,255,255,0.7) 100%), url("images/motoway.jpg" repeat 0 0);

-In the case of above example, the image will not be repeated and the empty space will be filled by the given RGB color.
+In the case of the above example, the image will not be repeated and the empty space will be filled by the given RGB color.

 Note that, I used the same image as used in the above example with multiple background images.

-Using background image in HTML tables
+Using background images in HTML tables

 In the following demo, I will set the background image of table headings only: